 Each of the unisex fragrances – which are created using mostly natural ingredients in collaboration with renowned Grasse perfumers – is offered in two formats.
 The Sculpture Line is AGONIST‘s ‘haute couture‘ presentation(see left), produced via a collaboration with the multi-award-winning glass artist Åsa Jungnelius and the international renowned glasswork Kosta Boda, whose atelier is situated in Sweden’s deep forest area of Småland.

 ‘Since each olfactive experience is very individual we want this also to be expressed in the sculptures.
 Each sculpture is therefore unique and one-of-a-kind as your own olfactive experience.’
 The design-minded duo explains, ‘Our initial idea was to create a perfume bottle that you would never throw away.’
 So, they continue, ‘We wanted to start… with refillable flacons which you have in your home that your kids will inherit.
 Hopefully when you find a fragrance you love, you really want to cherish and keep it.’

-For Onyx Pearl – a favourite often worn by the couple themselves – the line-up of ingredients is simpler: Oriental flowers, Arabian oud, white leather, heliotrope, Indian amber, Indonesian patchouli, Australian sandalwood, Virginian cedarwood and white musk – a list that shares the ‘provenance’ of ingredients captured in that oud-based fragrance, which was originally inspired by the visual imagery of Guy Bourdin.
+For Onyx Pearl – often worn by the couple themselves – the line-up of ingredients is simpler: Oriental flowers, Arabian oudh, white leather, heliotrope, Indian amber, Indonesian patchouli, Australian sandalwood, Virginian cedarwood and white musk – a list that shares the ‘provenance’ of ingredients captured in that oudh-based fragrance, which was originally inspired by the visual imagery of Guy Bourdin.